Skip to main content

 • March 11, 2021

-DHS (ICE and CBP) and HHS (Office of Refugee Resettlement, ORR) execute Memorandum of Agreement that terminates and replaces a April 13, 2018, Memorandum of Agreement between the agencies that called for significant information sharing.
-The 2021 agreement provided for limited information sharing between the parties, but eliminated the requirement that ORR provide ICE with information regarding potential sponsors and adult members of the potential sponsor's household.
+DHS (ICE and CBP) and HHS (Office of Refugee Resettlement, ORR) execute a Memorandum of Agreement that terminates and replaces a April 13, 2018, Memorandum of Agreement between the agencies that called for significant information-sharing.
+The 2021 agreement provided for limited information-sharing, but eliminated the requirement that ORR provide ICE with information on potential sponsors and adult members of the potential sponsor's household.

 2021.03.11 Memorandum of Agreement Among HHS and DHS